yashdavkhar7020/ezzy-logistics/README.md

 Logistics and Supply Chain Management System for Electrical Products

 Description:
-Developing a comprehensive database management system to enhance logistics and supply chain operations for a company specializing in electrical products.
+Developing a comprehensive database management system to enhance logistics and supply chain operations for a company specializing in diverse products.
 The system includes modules for managing suppliers, tracking shipments, monitoring inventory, organizing warehouses, and optimizing delivery routes.

 Key features: